utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

   (!
 Disclaimer)
    The output(the input for neural network) possibly includes exceptions.
 Because of the "peaks and bottoms" are difined by artificiallly, mechanically, or judged by the algolism bellow shows for proccesing such a  big data in a short time, cases are that, there possibly includes some exceptions, which doesn't seems to be the peaks or bottoms in the term.

-■ 2.Emphasis the meaning of inputs and Machine Learning
+■ 2.Emphasize the meaning of inputs and Machine Learning

  Interpretation of both input and output data is essencial for the simple NN.
- To make sure about the NN can understand the meaning of a data sequence, some data custamization is needed.
- Enphasis or leveling before the machine learning.

- (Emphasize)

- (Command)
- A. -cd to the folder including (nn_stock.py, input.csv)
- B. python nn_stock.py
+ (★Emphasize)
+ Before running this code, you need to adjust of the input data to Emphasize the meaning of the time series.
+    "UP_RATIO (Accelaration)" is, to be adjusted in the 2 steps bellow.

+    Step 1.
+    Adopt the accelaration which gives the maximum absolete during past 5 days.

+    Step 2.
+    On Step 1. accelaratons, adopt the one which has the maximum absolete during 5 days, from 2 days before to 2 days past, including the day.

+    Step3.
+    Normalize the accelarations by its maximum and minimum during all the term.

+ The NN uses the adjusted accelarations together with 25 differencials as input.
+    Please renew the "input.csv" by adjudted UP_RATIO (accelaration) -> A line consists of 25 differencials and adjusted accelaration.
+    Renamed the input as ./input.csv

+ (Why need the adjustments?)
+    The row accelaration data has large variation or deviation so the NN can't read the meaning of the time series.
+Before input, emphasize the trend, make it easy to understand for the NN.

  (Machine Learning)
   Trained by the 80% of the input data as teacher data (rest 20% are for the test data), the simple neural network gives a prediction of stock direction (acceralation).
    25 days' differences of current prices as the input for the NN gives 1 predicted accelaration.

    Tuning and adjustment of the range which is the correct answer or not for prediction is important.
-   (This is up to users)
+   (This is up to the users)

+   (Command)
+ After adjusting accelaration (:Step 1~3) and setting of the error range, enter the command:
+ A. -cd to the folder including (nn_stock.py, input.csv)
+ B. python nn_stock.py

-■ 3. ... making ...
+■ 3.
+Prediction and output interpretation
-■ 4. ... making ...
+■ 4.
+AWS and iOS Application